 Reporting Criminal activity

-You must always contact the police in the first instance.
+Always contact the police in the first instance.
 If it is an emergency and someone's safety is at risk, call 999 immediately.
 Otherwise you can contact the police on 101.

 Reporting damage left by the crime